ARM-software/astc-encoder/Docs/Building.md

 line when configuring.
 It is NOT recommended to use this for production; it is significantly slower than the vectorized SIMD builds.

+### No x86 gather instruction builds

+On many x86 microarchitectures the native AVX gather instructions are slower than simply performing manual scalar loads and combining the results.
+Gathers are enabled by default, but can be disabled by setting the CMake option `-DASTCENC_X86_GATHERS=OFF` on the command line when configuring.

+Note that we have seen mixed results when compiling the scalar fallback path, so we would recommend testing which option works best for the compiler and microarchitecture pairing that you are targeting.

 ### Test builds

 We support building unit tests.
 These use the `googletest` framework, which is